How to Choose a Live Vocal Microphone

 Choosing a microphone that sounds great at a distance is important for vocals.
 Picking a microphone with a built-in high-pass filter (which allows you to reduce the amount of low-end response) will also benefit vocals as it combats the proximity effect.

-Front-to-Back Ratio (FBR)
+Front-To-Back Ratio (FBR)

 To measure the FBR of a mic, we look at the frequency response of a signal presented from the front of the mic compared with a signal presented from the back of the mic.
 The difference between these two values is the FBR.